-Very Simple Responsive Image Gallery (Pure HTML CSS)
+Very Simple Responsive Image Gallery (HTML CSS)

 TABLE OF CONTENTS

-DOWNLOAD & DEMO
+DOWNLOAD & NOTES

-Firstly, here is the download link to the example code as promised.
+Here is the download link to the example code, so you don’t have to copy-paste everything.

 EXAMPLE CODE DOWNLOAD

-Click here to download all the example source code, I have released it under the MIT license, so feel free to build on top of it or use it in your own project.
+The example code is released under the MIT license, so feel free to build on top of it or use it in your own project.

 PART 1) THE HTML